-From hanging up stockings to decorating Christmas trees, pulling crackers and eating Christmas pudding – there are a multitude of rituals and traditions associated with the festive season and yet few people really understand the meaning and rationale behind these practices.
-Many date back thousands of years to primitive times whilst others have been influenced by religion, popular culture and even commercial advertising.
-As the team at Kassavello start to hang up their decorations and get into the festive spirit we set out to uncover some of the mystery surrounding these rituals and to understand how the power of colour, texture and design has the ability to sprinkle some Christmas magic in every household.
+From hanging up stockings to decorating Christmas trees, pulling crackers, and eating Christmas pudding – there is a multitude of rituals and traditions associated with the festive season and yet few people really understand the meaning and rationale behind these practices.
+Many dates back thousands of years to primitive times whilst others have been influenced by religion, popular culture, and even commercial advertising.
+As the team at Kassavello start to hang up their decorations and get into the festive spirit we set out to uncover some of the mystery surrounding these rituals and to understand how the power of color, texture, and design has the ability to sprinkle some Christmas magic in every household.

 The story of Father Christmas begins with Saint Nicholas, a bishop who lived in Myra (an area that is now regarded as part of Turkey today).
 He was known for his kindness to children and charitable donations to the poor.
 Legend has it that he dropped a bag of gold down the chimney of a poor man’s house as he could not afford his daughter’s dowry and the bag fell into a stocking by the fire that had been left to dry.
 In the 16th century images of St Nicholas were replaced by more popular images of ‘Old Man Christmas’, a figure grounded in pagan legend with an early mention in a 1616 play called ‘Christmas.